mahmoudimus/ida-sigmaker/README.md

 ## Acknowledgements

 Thank you to to [@A200K](https://github.com/A200K)'s [IDA-Pro-SigMaker](https://github.com/A200K/IDA-Pro-SigMaker) plugin which served as an inspiration and the initial port of this plugin.

+## Development & Releases

+### Creating Releases

+This project uses automated GitHub Actions workflows to create releases.
+When a version tag is pushed, the workflow automatically:

+1. Creates a standalone `sigmaker.py` file
+2. Generates release documentation
+3. Creates a GitHub release with all assets
+4. Includes an automated installation script

+### Release Process

+- **Automated**: Push a version tag (e.g., `v1.3.0`) to trigger the workflow
+- **Manual**: Use the included `scripts/create_release.py` script for local testing
+- **Documentation**: See [RELEASE_PROCESS.md](./RELEASE_PROCESS.md) for detailed instructions

+### Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

 ## Contact